ansel9618/youtube-etl/README.md

 * From there, a python script is used for minor data **transformations**.
 * Once transformations are completed the data is **loaded** into the `core schema` (also a dockerized PostgreSQL database)

-The first (initial) API pull loads the data and successive pulls update the values for certain variables (columns).
+The first (initial) API pull loads the data - This is the Staging/ Core schemas **_creation_** DAG run scenario Successive pulls update the values for certain variables (columns) - This is the Staging/ Core schemas **_updating_** DAG run scenario.

 Once the core schema is populated and both unit and data quality tests have been implemented, the data is then ready for analysis.
-Querying of the data is performed by first accessing the postgres container and then using SQL logic.
+Querying of the data is performed by first accessing the postgres docker container and then using SQL logic.

 The following six variables are extracted from the API:
 1. *Video ID*,